Rúben Macedo: Aves

 Deemed surplus to requirements by manager Sérgio Conceição, Macedo left the Estádio do Dragão and signed a three-year contract with C.D.
 Aves on 4 July 2019.
 He scored his only goal for the bottom-placed team on 18 August, in the 3–1 home defeat of C.S.
 Marítimo.

 Marítimo

 On 18 August 2020, Macedo joined Marítimo on a two-year deal.
 The following 22 February, he gave away an injury-time penalty against his former club Porto – who won 2–1 as a result of that action, after Otávio converted it– being subsequently subjected to abuse on his social media.

+Nacional

+Macedo remained in the island of Madeira in the second half of the 2021–22 campaign, signing a contract with second-tier C.D.
+Nacional running until June 2024.
+In 2023–24, he scored twice from 33 appearances in a promotion as runners-up.

+During his tenure, Macedo totalled 117 games, seven goals and seven assists.